Srujan7109/LUMINX/README.md

 Next Steps

-Remove the redundant join form.

-Ensure role-based UI rendering still works (teacher vs student).
+Remove the redundant join form. take a look at login,dashboard,classroom and app.js file to understand the codebase and resolve the issue Ensure role-based UI rendering still works (teacher vs student).

 Keep fallback handling in case localStorage is empty (redirect to login).